rjspencer/docs/theming.md

 Url structure: /blog/[%id]
 Recommended modules: BlogView

+### page:BlogCommentView
+This page should show the content of an individual blog post comment.

+Url structure: /blog/comment/[%id]
+Recommended modules: CommentView, BlogView

 ### page:Error404
 This page will be loaded whenever a unknown URL structure is hit.  *Note: This page will not be called when no content is available for a defined view.
 Also see {Else} blocks for Modules*